0plus1/CodingChallenge-React/readme.md

 Fork this repository and create a pull request when the challenge is complete.

-The test is tiered with an increasingly difficult set of requirements. **Only the first tier is required** but solving the remaining two is encouraged.
+The test is tiered with an increasingly difficult set of requirements. **Only the first tier is required** but solving all the tiers is encouraged.

-Please note that the time taken to complete this challenge will be taken into consideration, starting when you fork the repository and ending with the pull request.

-Please follow these coding guidelines:

-* [AirBnB](https://github.com/airbnb/javascript) style guide (already configured in ESLint)
+Sourcecode must fully adhere to the [AirBnB](https://github.com/airbnb/javascript) style guide, no overridden rules.

 #### Tier one.

 You are given a [URL](https://my-json-server.typicode.com/0plus1/CodingChallenge-react/books) which returns the JSON defined in the db.json file at the root of this project.
 Perform a GET to retrieve the data and render the result on the page however you see fit.
-Bootstrap 4 is already configured and ready to be used.

 Bonus points are awarded for (in order of importance):

-* Adding your own custom CSS
 * [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)
+* Using a HOC as the main page layout
 * Unit testing
+* CSS in js
 * Using [axios](https://github.com/axios/axios) for the API call

 #### Tier two.

 Perform the same task as above using Redux.

-Bonus points are awarded for nicely organising folders and files.

 #### Tier three.